omaralfaqih6/breast_cancer_wisconsin/README.md

 > The project team read this article that mentioned the comparison between the 5 models that are most suitable and fit for this dataset.
 The article is found [here](https://www.data-cowboys.com/blog/which-machine-learning-classifiers-are-best-for-small-datasets)

 ## Data Analysis
+This dataset is representing 30 features for 569 samples derived from digitized images of fine-needle aspirate (FNA) tests performed on breast cancer.
+These features are numerical and continiuos, also, our team had confirmed that none of these features have any missing values.
+Our target variable (the depednent variable) is Diagnosis variable which has either of the below values:
+- M: for malignant
+- B: for benign

+> [!NOTE]
+> The dataset was downloaded and its analysis were done based on information provided in [Breat Cancer Wisconsin (Diagnostic) paper](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic)

 The team had conducted analysis on the dataset which includes the below:
 1. Ensure that the dataset is clean and had no missing values.
 2. Demonstrated the relationships between the features themselves and also with the target variable.

+Add the features correlation removal.

 ## Models Development & Training
 The project team had development and trained the three models on the dataset.
 Every section below will show the Python code used for every model and the performance criteria used to select the best performing model.